Radio Skye: Breakfast Show

-Radio Skye broadcasts a daily Breakfast Show (Monday to Friday) between 0730 and 0900.
+Radio Skye broadcasts a daily Breakfast Show (Monday to Friday) between 0730 and 0930.
+This is presented by station manager Suzy Lee 4 days a week, with Robert John MacInnes covering the show on Wednesdays.

 Drivetime Show

-The ‘Dol Dhachaigh’ drivetime show is broadcast live Monday to Friday from 1630 to 1800.
+The ‘Dol Dhachaigh’ (Gaelic for Going Home) drivetime show is broadcast live Monday to Friday from 1630 to 1800.

+The hosts for the show change day by day: